awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + Segment size – The write\-ahead logging \(WAL\) segment size has been changed from 16 MB to 64 MB\.
 + Autovacuum improvements – To provide valuable logging, the parameter `rds.force_autovacuum_logging` is ON by default in conjunction with the `log_autovacuum_min_duration` parameter set to 10 seconds\.
 To increase autovacuum effectiveness, the values for the `autovacuum_max_workers` and `autovacuum_vacuum_cost_limit` parameters are computed based on host memory capacity to provide larger default values\.
 + Improved transaction timeout – The parameter `idle_in_transaction_session_timeout` is set to 12 hours\.
 Any session that has been idle more than 12 hours is terminated\.
-+ Performance metrics – The `pg_stat_statements` module is included in `shared_preload_libraries` by default\.
++ Performance metrics – The `pg_stat_statements` extension is included in `shared_preload_libraries` by default\.
 This avoids having to reboot the instance immediately after creation\.
 However, this functionality still requires you to run the statement `CREATE EXTENSION pg_stat_statements;`\.
 Also, `track_io_timing` is enabled by default to add more granular data to `pg_stat_statements`\.
-+ The tsearch2 module is no longer supported – If your application uses `tsearch2` functions, update it to use the equivalent functions provided by the core PostgreSQL engine\.
-For more information about the tsearch2 module, see [PostgreSQL tsearch2](https://www.postgresql.org/docs/9.6/static/tsearch2.html)\.
++ The tsearch2 extension is no longer supported – If your application uses `tsearch2` functions, update it to use the equivalent functions provided by the core PostgreSQL engine\.
+For more information about the tsearch2 extension, see [PostgreSQL tsearch2](https://www.postgresql.org/docs/9.6/static/tsearch2.html)\.
-+ The chkpass module is no longer supported – For more information about the `chkpass` module, see [PostgreSQL chkpass](https://www.postgresql.org/docs/10/chkpass.html)\.
++ The chkpass extension is no longer supported – For more information about the `chkpass` extension, see [PostgreSQL chkpass](https://www.postgresql.org/docs/10/chkpass.html)\.
 + Extension updates for RDS PostgreSQL 11\.1 include the following:
   + `pgaudit` is updated to 1\.3\.0\.
   + `pg_hint_plan` is updated to 1\.3\.2\.